 Who wants to eat your lunch?

 Companies that grow attract success.
-This is especially true for niche businesses who attract attention from private equity firms who follow consumer trends.
-When bigger players decide to compete for market share they show up with more marketing dollars to spend.
+This is especially true for niche businesses that attract attention from private equity firms that follow consumer trends.
+When bigger players decide to compete for market share, they show up with more marketing dollars to spend.
 Since brand loyalty takes time to establish, you risk being outspent by companies with deeper pockets.

 As you interview your success, make sure you’re factoring in your future competition.
 Whether that means diversifying your offerings, investing more in marketing[VO1] , or getting serious about an exit plan, these decisions require strategic investments back into your company.